 * Russian stock market, bonds and currency plunge

-NEW YORK, March 3 (Reuters) - U.S. stocks tumbled on Monday alongside other risky assets globally as tensions in Ukraine and Russia escalated after Russian President Vladimir Putin declared he had the right to invade his neighbor.
+NEW YORK, March 3 (Reuters) - U.S. stocks fell on Monday alongside other risk assets globally as Ukraine and Russia prepared for possible war after Russian President Vladimir Putin declared he had the right to invade his neighbor.

-Russian stocks and bonds fell sharply and the central bank raised interest rates to defend the ruble.
-The MICEX index of Moscow stocks tumbled 10.8 percent and the dollar-denominated RTS stock index dropped 12 percent.
+Russian stocks and bonds fell sharply and the central bank hiked interest rates to defend the ruble.
+The MICEX index of Moscow stocks tumbled 11 percent to 1,288.81.
+The dollar-denominated RTS stock index tumbled 12 percent.

 "In situations like this, you see very quick reactions reverse as people understand the scenario and how things play out."

-Gold prices hit a four-month high as investors sought safe-haven assets, boosting gold stocks.
-U.S.-traded AngloGold Ashanti shares gained 2.2 percent to $17.96.
+Gold prices hit a four month high as investors sought safe-haven assets, boosting gold stocks.
+U.S.-traded AngloGold Ashanti shares gained 3.7 percent to $18.23.